About this course:

 - The application of cold can help to reduce swelling and alleviate pain.
 As with the application of heat, the device policy should be followed regarding how long the treatment may be safely used.
 In general, the treatment is discontinued after 5-10 minutes, or when the area begins to feel numb.
 Prolonged exposure to cold, as with heat, results in reflex vasodilation.
 Ice bags, ice collars, and ice gloves are applied to a localized ailment.

 - Therapeutic touch is considered a pain reduction technique as it is believed to reduce pain through balance in the body.
-The therapist places his or her hands near the patient's body to balance the patient's energy field.
+The therapist places his or her hands near the patient's

 Cognitive behavioral therapy (CBT) is another component of the multimodal approach to pain management.
 It focuses on changing how a patient perceives pain to reduce distress and alleviate or suppress discomfort.
 Some of the most common CBT strategies include distraction, relaxation, guided imagery, biofeedback, and Reiki therapy.